Kirbstomper/spring-cert-notes/spring-cert-notes.md

 # Section 6 – Spring Boot
 ## Objective 6.1 Spring Boot Feature Introduction
 ### 6.1.1 Explain and use Spring Boot features
+- Opinionated view of spring platform and third party libraries
+- Supports many diffrent project types
+- Handles most low level setup for you
+- Gives you cool stuff like health checks, containerization, embedded servers, externalized configuration

 ### 6.1.2 Describe Spring Boot dependency management
+- Depenencies are managed through parents and starters
+- You can exclude/include diffrent versions of stuff
+- Spring boot parent pom determines version of spring
+- Starters bring in multiple coordinated dependencies, including transitive dependencies

 ## Objective 6.2 Spring Boot Properties and Autoconfiguration
 ## 6.2.1 Describe options for defining and loading properties
+- Properties files
+- Environment Variables
+- JVM properties
+- Profiles
+- Supports YAML also

+- Multiple profile specific properties can be in same file use `---` to indicate logical file

+- Loads properties in this order (older can be overwritten)
+    - Default properties (specified by setting SpringApplication.setDefaultProperties).
+    - @PropertySource annotations on your @Configuration classes.
+Please note that such property sources are not added to the Environment until the application context is being refreshed.
+This is too late to configure certain properties such as logging.* and spring.main.* which are read before refresh begins.
+    - Config data (such as application.properties files).
+    - A RandomValuePropertySource that has properties only in random.*.
+    - OS environment variables.
+    - Java System properties (System.getProperties()).
+    - JNDI attributes from java:comp/env.
+    - ServletContext init parameters.
+    - ServletConfig init parameters.
+    - Properties from SPRING_APPLICATION_JSON (inline JSON embedded in an environment variable or system property).
+    - Command line arguments.
+    - properties attribute on your tests.
+Available on @SpringBootTest and the test annotations for testing a particular slice of your application.
+    - @TestPropertySource annotations on your tests.
+    - Devtools global settings properties in the $HOME/.config/spring-boot directory when devtools is active.
 ## 6.2.2 Utilize auto-configuration
+- `@EnableAutoConfiguration`
+- Spring boot will automatically create some beans it things you need
+- Use @SpringBootApplication is common
+- Uses spring context and classpath to autoconfigure stufff for you
 ## 6.2.3 Override default configuration
+- You can overrider defaults by...
+    - Setting some spring boot properties
+    - Explicitly define some beans so spring boot wont
+    - Explicity disable some auto configuration
+    - Change dependencies and their versions
 ## Objective 6.3 Spring Boot Actuator
 ### 6.3.1 Configure Actuator endpoints
 ### 6.3.2 Secure Actuator HTTP endpoints